 A blockage is life-threatening and will require expensive surgery to clear.
 In some cases, the blockage is caught too late, or the surgery is too risky for the blockage to be fixed in time.

 Of course, many dogs have been eating rawhide without issue for their whole lives.
 When properly chewed, a dog with good digestion will likely not have any major problems from eating rawhide chews, but why take the risk?

 The issue is in the texture of the rawhide.
-It starts as durable, dense chew and quickly softens into a slimy, gummy mess.
+It starts as a durable, dense chew and quickly softens into a slimy, gummy mess.
 It’s easy to soften but not to tear apart.
-Many dogs will swallow pieces that are too big to breakdown quickly.
+Many dogs will swallow pieces that are too big to break down quickly.

 The glob of pressed rawhide will expand in the stomach juices.
 From here it can get lodged in the stomach, or move into the smaller passage of the intestines where a blockage is much more likely.

 So...
 Is dog rawhide bad for dogs?
 Do the risks outweigh the benefits?
 That's up to you to decide.
 You can stick to shapes and sizes that are better suited to your dog’s chewing habits to reduce risk, or you can check out some of our safer rawhide alternatives instead.

 Safe Rawhide Alternatives to Care for Your Dog’s Teeth